ChelovekHe/ild-cnn/python/README.md

 	* list of classes with their number (must start at 0) in dictionary "classif"
 - main outputs:
 	* doPrediction function returns 2 variables: "p" and "l"
-	* variable "p":this is an np array of length n, n being the number of patches and (c tuples with probabilities ordered by classes number,c being the nuber of classes, defined in the model in "pickle_source" directory)
+	* variable "p":this is an np array of length n, n being the number of patches, of c-tuples with probabilities ordered by classes number,c being the nuber of classes, defined in the model in "pickle_source" directory)
 	* variable "l" this is an np array of length n with the list of patches in the format: (slice number, upper left corner x, upper left corner y, patch image as array)
 	* scan image converted in bmp format in directory "scan_bmp"
 	* lung mask in bmp format in dirctory "lung_mask/bmp"